Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • Almata

-Almata apple tree
+Almata apple trees

 Almata is a red-fleshed apple, with an acidic flavor.
 The blossom is deep red.